 Through an Outside Broker or Agent

-Brokers or agents may represent many insurance companies.
-This allows them to compare services, products, and coverages across a few insurers.
+Brokers or agents may represent many insurance companies, allowing them to compare services, products, and coverages across a few insurers.
 One of the perks of working with the broker or agent is that they will have many options to offer and can do some shopping for you.

 Through an Insurance Aggregator

-Working with insurance aggregators can confuse some people, because their job is not to sell you a product, rather to offer quotes.
-They are not agents or brokers, they are outside parties that only work with insurance companies.
+Working with insurance aggregators can confuse some people, because their job is not to sell you a product, but to offer quotes.
+They are not agents or brokers, they are outside parties who only work with insurance companies.
 They provide quotes by looking at your data and giving quotes, which in turn could assist in sales.
-You may get great service from the aggregator, but after yo make a purchase they will hand off your new policy to an agent at the actual insurance company, so you might want to know how that works before it happens.
+You may get great service from the aggregator, but after you make a purchase, they will hand off your new policy to an agent at the actual insurance company, so you would want to know how that works before it happens.

 There are a number of new insurance options that allow you to sign up fully on your own online, without ever speaking to an agent or broker.
 Some are traditional insurance companies, and others are doing things in new ways.
 For example, Lemonade uses an artificial intelligence bot to provide you with rental insurance through its online portal or app.

 It may seem fast and simple to buy insurance online, but make sure you don't act in haste.
 It's still smart to compare quotes as if you signed up in a more standard way.
 Then, if it's worth any extra cost to save time and hassle, at least you know what you're paying for.

 Some companies offer more flexible payment plans than others.
 When you're shopping, make sure to ask how they accept payments.
 You may be able to get a discount for setting up automatic withdrawals or for paying many months in full up front.
 Some insurers reward good driving or steady payments with extra deals as well.
 These are not always published, but it never hurts to ask about cost cuts that may apply to you.